snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

 At the end of our survey, we asked open-ended questions to gain further insight into the experiences of our participants as well as give them an opportunity to express anything that wasn’t covered in our Likert scale; we asked 6 questions that were chosen for this purpose.
 To analyze our expected responses, we will attempt to transcribe and identify common patterns, themes, and concepts.
 We start this process through the creation of a coding scheme where each theme of a response can be given its own individual category and only one category for each theme.

-For example, in question 1: What aspects of the cybersecuirty training program did you find the most helpful in terms of ease of use?
+For example, in question 1: What aspects of the cybersecurity training program did you find the most helpful in terms of ease of use?
 We can expect response that could fit the theme of “clear instructions”, “intuitive interface”, or “helpful feedback.”

 Question 2: What were the biggest challenges you faced while using the cybersecurity training program?
 Potential themes: difficulties with interface, complex content, lack of clarity, limited resources.